ItinerisLtd/gf-loqate-bank-verification/README.txt

 ### Where to report security related issues?

-If you discover any security related issues, please email [hello@itineris.co.uk](mailto:hello@itineris.co.uk) instead of using the issue tracker.
+If you discover any security related issues, please email [dev@itineris.co.uk](mailto:dev@itineris.co.uk) instead of using the issue tracker.

 == Screenshots ==